yujiri8/yujiri.xyz/misc/survival_advice.md

 ## Shopping

-You want your residence to be within walking distance of multiple grocery stores (incase one doesn't sell something you need).
-When buying food, always look for alternatives until you find the lowest price.
-Check the nutrition facts and determine the ratio of dollar to substance. **You should be able to feed one person on $5 per day**.
+Your residence should be within walking distance of at least one grocery store.
+When buying food, spend a minute looking for altneratives to each item, because often there are very similar products with wildly different ratios of value to substance.
+There are a lot of good articles on the web about which foods are the cheapest and how to prepare them.
+If you shop well, **you should be able to feed one person on $5 per day**.

 When reading nutrition facts, *always check the serving size and the number of servings included*.
-Preferably do some research on nutrition too.

-In my experience, delis often have a good selection of food items but much worse prices than larger grocery stores.
+In my experience, delis usually have worse prices than large grocery stores.
 Don't pay $5 for 2 liters of juice; a supermarket probably sells it for half that.
-Some delis also don't allow card payment, only cash.
+Some delis also don't support card payment, only cash.

 And don't even think about restaurants, the prices are absolutely celestial compared to grocery stores.

-## Food

-There are basically 3 desirable traits of foods that usually come at the expense of each other:

-1. Price

-2. Health

-3. Ease of preparation

-In general, simple grain foods like rice and oats are the cheapest, but provide mostly carbohydrates.
-Processed grain foods (like bread loaves and cereal) are a little more expensive but still cheaper than most things.
-Beans, especially lentils, and peanut butter are higher in protein and also cheap.

-Personally I try to cook 180ml of dry rice and lentils every day.
-It makes two large bowls which take me several hours to eat and provide nearly half of the food I need in a day for less than a dollar.

-## Employment

-I don't have much to say about this one since I've still never successfully been hired by anyone other than relatives, so I mostly lack the qualification to advise.
-If you have a skill set that allows remote work, like me (programing), you're lucky as that means you aren't limited to searching within a tiny area.

-Determine your stability threshold.
-If you work 40 hours a week, $8 per hour, you make $1370 per month.
-Especially after tax, that's cutting it close but might still be enough to cover rent + food.
-So if you can make $15 per hour, that should be pretty good.